 Away Rotations

-It is important that you request a Standardized Letter of Evaluation (SLOE) from each fourth-year Emergency Medicine rotation that you do, including home and away(s).
+It is important that you request a Standardized Letter of Evaluation (SLOE) from each fourth-year emergency medicine rotation that you do, including home and away(s).
 Usually, these rotations are expecting you to ask for it!
 Learn more about SLOEs here.
 This is why your rotation needs to be at a site associated with a residency program; to ensure you receive a quality SLOE.

 Rotation Success